Northern Cape to shine at INDABA 2016

-The Northern Cape Province is pulling out all the stops to wow visitors to Africa’s leading travel trade show in Durban from 7 – 9 May.
-At the 2016 INDABA, the Northern Cape will showcase not only their exceptional leisure tourism opportunities, but also their burgeoning incentive travel portfolio.
+The Northern Cape province is pulling out all the stops to wow visitors to Africa’s leading travel trade show in Durban from 7 to 9 May.
+At INDABA 2016, the Northern Cape will showcase not only its exceptional leisure tourism opportunities, but also its burgeoning incentive travel portfolio.

 For more information, visit Experience Northern Cape.